-214 Aqsuith, Collison, Lewis, Noonan, Layard, Kaur, Bellei, and Yigiter.
+&lt;sup>214 Aqsuith, Collison, Lewis, Noonan, Layard, Kaur, Bellei, and Yigiter.
 "Home is where our story begins," 312.

-215 Aqsuith, Collison, Lewis, Noonan, Layard, Kaur, Bellei, and Yigiter.
+&lt;sup>215 Aqsuith, Collison, Lewis, Noonan, Layard, Kaur, Bellei, and Yigiter.
 "Home is where our story begins," 317.

-216 Aqsuith, Collison, Lewis, Noonan, Layard, Kaur, Bellei, and Yigiter.
+&lt;sup>216 Aqsuith, Collison, Lewis, Noonan, Layard, Kaur, Bellei, and Yigiter.
 "Home is where our story begins," 312.

-217 Genee Marks, Amie O'Shea, Keith McVilly, Patsie Frawley, and Nathan Despott.
+&lt;sup>217 Genee Marks, Amie O'Shea, Keith McVilly, Patsie Frawley, and Nathan Despott.
 "Where's the Human Dignity in That?: LGBTQIA+ People with Intellectual Disability Exploring Sexual Lives and Respectful Relationships."
 Journal of Gay & Lesbian Social Services 32, no. 3 (2020): 354-376.

-218 Adam Hill, Natalie Amos, Adam Bourne, Matthew Parsons, Christine Bigby, Marina Carman, and Anthony Lyons, Violence, Abuse, Neglect and Exploitation of LGBTQA+ People with Disability: A Secondary Analysis of Data from Two National Surveys (Melbourne, Australia: Australian Research Centre in Sex, Health and Society, La Trobe University, 2022), 12.
+&lt;sup>218 Adam Hill, Natalie Amos, Adam Bourne, Matthew Parsons, Christine Bigby, Marina Carman, and Anthony Lyons, Violence, Abuse, Neglect and Exploitation of LGBTQA+ People with Disability: A Secondary Analysis of Data from Two National Surveys (Melbourne, Australia: Australian Research Centre in Sex, Health and Society, La Trobe University, 2022), 12.

-219 Hill, Amos, Bourne, Parsons, Bigby, Carman, and Lyons, Violence, Abuse, Neglect and Exploitation of LGBTQA+ People with Disability: A Secondary Analysis of Data from Two National Surveys
+&lt;sup>219 Hill, Amos, Bourne, Parsons, Bigby, Carman, and Lyons, Violence, Abuse, Neglect and Exploitation of LGBTQA+ People with Disability: A Secondary Analysis of Data from Two National Surveys disability.
+The national survey Private Lives 3, conducted in 2019, also found that LGBTIQ people with disability were more likely to experience verbal abuse and harassment directed at their sexual orientation or gender identity than their peers without disability, which increased with severity of disability.
+For example, stigma-driven verbal abuse in public places in the 12 months leading up to the survey was most commonly reported by LGBTIQ people categorised as having severe disability (58.1%), compared to LGBTIQ people with moderate (41.6%) and mild (34.8%) disability, and LGBTIQ people without disability (31.7%).

-- Compounding risks related to harassment, abuse, and violence: evidence indicates that LGBTQ+ people with disability are at an increased risk of harassment, abuse, and violence, compared to both LGBTQ+ people without disability, and heterosexual or cisgender-identifying people with disability.
-The Royal Commission, for example, reported that LGB+ people with disability are more than twice as likely to report being threatened with, or experiencing, violence, compared to heterosexual people with a disability.220 The national survey Private Lives 3, conducted in 2019, also found that LGBTIQ people with disability were more likely to experience verbal abuse and harassment directed at their sexual orientation or gender identity than their peers without disability, which increased with severity of disability.
-For example, stigma-driven verbal abuse in public places in the 12 months leading up to the survey was most commonly reported by LGBTIQ people with moderate (41.6%) and mild (34.8%) disability, and LGBTIQ people without disability (31.7%).221 - Compounding exposure to stigmatisation and discrimination in disability and health services: in addition to the documented risk of neglect and exploitation experienced by the general population accessing disability services222, LGBTQ+ people with disability have an increased likelihood of being exposed to stigmatising or discriminatory behaviour in health and disability services based on hetero- or cisnormative beliefs.223 The Private Lives 3 national survey found that only one third (34.5%) of the sample of LGBTIQ adults with disability reported feeling accepted when accessing a health or support service.224 Similarly, the 2019 Writing Themselves in 4 national survey found that less than one-quarter (21.5%) of young (aged 14-21) LGBTQA+ people with disability felt their LGBTQA+ identity was supported by the NDIS or disability support services.225 The Royal Commission also reported that submissions received from some gender diverse people with disability indicated that they had been refused "lifesaving" affirming care on the basis of their disability.226 - Erasure: research suggests that LGBTQ+ people feel marginalised in dialogue surrounding both disability issues and LGBTQ+ issues.227 The Writing Themselves in 4 survey, for example, found that less than one-third (27.2%) of young LGBTQA+ people (aged 14-21) with disabilities felt that their voices were heard and understood.
+- Compounding exposure to stigmatisation and discrimination in disability and health services: in addition to the documented risk of neglect and exploitation experienced by the general population accessing disability services 222, LGBTQ+ people with disability have an increased likelihood of being exposed to stigmatising or discriminatory behaviour in health and disability services based on hetero- or cisnormative beliefs.
+223 The Private Lives 3 national survey found that only one third (34.5%) of the sample of LGBTIQ adults with disability reported feeling accepted when accessing a health or support service.
+224 Similarly, the 2019 Writing Themselves in 4 national survey found that less than one-quarter (21.5%) of young (aged 14-21) LGBTQA+ people with disability felt their LGBTQA+ identity was supported by the NDIS or disability support services.
+225 The Royal Commission also reported that submissions received from some gender diverse people with disability indicated that they had been refused "lifesaving" affirming care on the basis of their disability.
+226 - Erasure: research suggests that LGBTQ+ people feel marginalised in dialogue surrounding both disability issues and LGBTQ+ issues.
+The Writing Themselves in 4 survey, for example, found that less than one-third (27.2%) of young LGBTQA+ people (aged 14-21) with disabilities felt that their voices were heard and understood. - Barriers to accessing services and social spaces: evidence also indicates that accessibility issues create additional barriers for LGBTQ+ people when trying to use services and engage with social spaces, including those targeting LGBTQ+ people.
+The Writing Themselves In 4 survey found that less than half of young LGBTQA+ people with disability indicated that it was "easy or very easy" to access LGBTQA+ social/community venues (44.2%) or services/support groups (47.6%) in their local

-220 Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability, Final Report.
+&lt;sup>220 Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability, Final Report.
 (2023), 49.